BDC Hamburger Icon

 3. Find product-market fit.

-If you have conducted your initial research properly, there should be some certainty of product-market fit, which is when there is a proven need for your product or service in your particular marketplace or niche.
+If you’ve conducted your initial research properly, there should be some certainty of product-market fit, which is when there is a proven need for a unique product you’ve developed in your particular marketplace or niche.

 The goal is to create a minimum viable product (MVP) so you can go into a marketplace and ask people to pay you for your product or service.
-For example, if you’re planning a membership site that teaches people how to play the guitar, test the viability of this idea by selling bundles of private video lessons.
+For example, if you’re planning a membership site that teaches people how to play the guitar, test this idea’s viability by selling bundles of private video lessons.
 If you want to build a paid coaching community, do a trial run with a series of group coaching calls, supplemented by a private Facebook group.

 Try creating some “flagship” training that helps your target audience overcome their main challenge, which is the primary reason they joined your site.
 This training, along with some group or private coaching, is a great start to your MVP.
 From there, you can expand to additional training, workshops, interviews and case studies, all of which provide value and support your flagship training.